 It started with an old-fashioned idea.
 The optimism of the hippies met wit the activism of the more rebellious factions of society to create a powderkeg of activism and art in the late 1960s to create Woodstock.
 The fest could have been an unmitigated disaster that would have made Fyre festival look good.
 However, it would have a lasting cultural impact even the future decades rode on.
 With an eye on capturing that spirit again, and raking in a lot of money, the original founders of Woodstock create Woodstock `94: 2 More Days of Peace and Music, but officially it was three days.

-People came from all over the world and lineup was predominately culled mostly rock Rock and Metal, but also Folk, Punk, Hip-Hop, Dance Music and some Pop Stars. with equal parts new bands from the early 1990s, and some holdovers from the original fest.
-There was also some acts on the bill that “felt:” generally like they belonged at a Woodstock, which was cool.
+People came from all over the world and the lineup was predominately culled mostly rock Rock and Metal, but also Folk, Punk, Hip-Hop, Dance Music, and some Pop Stars. with equal parts new bands from the early 1990s, and some holdovers from the original fest.
+There were also some acts on the bill that “felt” generally like they belonged at a Woodstock, which was cool.
 The music bill was something for everyone.
 Similar to stories about Led Zeppelin, Joni Mitchell, and The Doors not performing at the original festival, there is still some shock over four of the most notable stars of 1994, Nirvana, Guns N Roses, Alice In Chains, and Soundgarden who were not there.
 Alice In Chains was invited by dropped out, which was a bummer.
-We’re still curious as to why the others weren’t there yet.
-Other bands of the Lollapoloza era like Pearl Jam, Rage Against the Machine, and Tool were just not big enough by then or were uninterested apparently.
+We’re still curious as to why the others weren’t there.
+Yet, other bands of the Lollapoloza era like Pearl Jam, Rage Against the Machine, and Tool were just not big enough by then or were uninterested apparently.

-Notable Friday acts included Jackyl (one of the most talked-about performances of the weekend, Huffamoose, Blues Traveler, Live, Kings X, Sheryl Crow, Violent Femmes, Candlebox, and Collective Soul.
+Notable Friday acts included Jackyl (in one of the most talked-about performances of the weekend), Huffamoose, Blues Traveler, Live, Kings X, Sheryl Crow, Violent Femmes, Candlebox, and Collective Soul.
 There was also an all-night rave called Ravestock that took place featuring Aphex Twin, Dee-Lite, DJ Spooky, The Orb, Orbital, and Frankie Bones.

 Saturday was the big day of the weekend and saw amazing performances from Joe Cocker, Cypress Hill, Rollins Band, Melissa Etheridge, Crosby, Stills, and Nash featuring John Sebastian, The Cranberries, Primus featuring Jerry Cantrell of AIC, Nine Inch Nails, Metallica, and Aerosmith.
 The last three bands that closed out Saturday might still be the best five hours of music in a row we’ve ever seen.
 Nine Inch Nails in the mud, Metallica dominating on their way to being one of the biggest bands ever, and Aerosmith, some of whom attended back in 69 as fans, cementing their legend statuses forever with a two-hour performance in the driving rain.